 The 24-7 Family History Circle has an update on a story I wrote about few weeks ago (Chris and Alex Haley’s DNA).
 Chris Haley, the nephew of author Alex Haley, recently agreed to submit DNA for a Y-DNA test.
 Like his uncle, Haley is very interested in genealogy and his ancestry.

 According to the article, which was written by Megan Smolenyak Smolenyak, the Haleys were already fairly certain of their ancestry: “to the best of the familyâ€™s knowledge, the progenitor of the Haley line was of European origin, not African.”
 Indeed, the results show that the Haley Y-DNA belongs to Haplogroup R1b, a traditionally European haplogroup.
-My favorite part of this article, and one that many of my readers might find interesting, are all the suggestions regarding future directions that … Click to read more!
+My favorite part of this article, and one that many of my readers might find interesting, are all the suggestions regarding future directions that Haley can take to learn more about his ‘roots’ (sorry, I had to).
+Interestingly, Haley already has an anonymous 46-marker match in the DNA Ancestry database.

 1. Benjamin Franklin – mtDNA Haplogroup V